 Other notable deep sky objects in Leo Minor include the spiral galaxy NGC 3432, interacting with the dwarf galaxy UGC 5983, the colliding pair Arp 107, and the spiral galaxies NGC 3344, NGC 3486, NGC 3504 and NGC 3021.

-Representing the mythical Lernaean Hydra, the southern constellation Hydra is the largest and longest of all the 88 constellations.
+Representing the mythical Lernaean Hydra, the southern constellation Hydra is the largest and longest of all the modern 88 constellations.
 Occupying 1303 square degrees, the constellation has been known since ancient times.
 It is, however, far from being one of the most prominent constellations in the sky.
 It only has two stars brighter than magnitude 3.0 and its brightest star, the orange giant Alphard, is only moderately bright at magnitude 2.0.